paigematheson14/MARCH_refgenome_blowflies/README.md

 # annotate!

+## rename the contigs with a sequential naming scheme that adheres to EDTA's requirements
 First - you need to rename the contig IDs because EDTA requires the input FASTA file to have contig IDs that are no longer than 13 characters.

 use the following code (make a .sh file)